fundera/push-api-example/README.md

 * HTTP statuses for malformed requests and other errors.
 * Handling and validating the many data fields, many of them optional, sent in API requests.
 * Storing requests and producing a preapproval decision, with or without provisional loan offers.
+* Uploading documents to support an approved decision.
 * Multiple environments (development, staging, production).
 * Triggering test responses with special field values.
 * Providing an optional URL on each loan offer, via which loan customers can visit the API implementer's site to claim an offer.